The Best Exercise for Depression

 - get agile enough to start squats

-- boost mood
+- boost your mood

 - manage depression without antidepressants

 - stop suicidal thinking which is a great relief

-- rebuild my body and life
+- rebuild your body and life

-The most striking statistic is that 60% of those affected by depression receive no treatment.²
+The most striking statistic is that 60% of those affected by depression receive no treatment! ²

 Suicide is the second leading cause of death for children above age 10, teenagers, and adults up to age 34.